Minerva: A File-Based Ransomware Detector: Related Work

-Since many ransomware detectors follow a similar process-based approach, a relevant research question is whether they exhibit similar vulnerabilities.
-Recently, in~\cite{de_gaspari_evading_2022}, the authors proposed a novel family of evasion attacks against process-based ransomware detectors.
-Specifically, the authors suggested three attacks: \textit{process splitting}, \textit{functional splitting}, and \textit{mimicry attack}.
-All these attacks aim to keep representative features' values below the detection threshold using different mechanisms, but the core idea is to split the ransomware operations over multiple independent processes.

-In a \textit{process splitting} attack, the ransomware workload is distributed across many processes.
-However, this approach is quite simplistic and impractical, requiring the creation of a large number of processes.
-The more powerful \textit{functional splitting} attack generates a smaller number of processes, each performing few types of operations (such as performing only file reads or file writes).
+Recently, the same authors proposed a novel family of evasion attacks against process-based ransomware detectors~\cite{de_gaspari_evading_2022}.
+These attacks fall under a broader category of adversarial attacks against ML systems~\cite{rosenberg2021adversarial,de2024have,hitaj2024you}, highlighting the risks associated with such approaches.
+The authors suggested three attacks: \textit{process splitting}, \textit{functional splitting}, and \textit{mimicry attack}.
+All these attacks aim to keep behavioral features' values below the detection threshold through various mechanisms, but the core principle is to split the ransomware operations over multiple independent processes.
+The \textit{process splitting} attack evenly distributes the malicious activity across several processes.
+This approach tends to be impractical in practice, requiring the creation of many processes.
+The \textit{functional splitting} attack spawns fewer processes, each performing a subset of ransomware operations.
 While this attack is practical, it can be mitigated with adversarial training~\cite{de_gaspari_evading_2022}.
 Finally, the \textit{mimicry attack} works by splitting ransomware into multiple processes, each mimicking the behavioral profile of benign applications from the point of view of disk operations.
-Mimicry attacks are fundamentally hard to detect as they are designed to resemble, feature-wise, precisely the behavior of a benign process.
+Mimicry attacks are fundamentally hard to detect as they are designed to resemble, feature-wise, the behavior of a benign process. \c{G}enc et al.~\cite{genc_next_2018} provides a high-level discussion of similar evasive approaches.
+MalWASH~\cite{malwash}, D-TIME~\cite{dtime}, and ROPE~\cite{delia_rope_2021} are generic malware obfuscators that also leverage the distribution of malware workload across processes, similarly to~\cite{de_gaspari_evading_2022}.
+Rather than distributing malware workload, other approaches attempt to perturb the sequence of system calls generated by ransomware~\cite{rosenberg_query-efficient_2018,hu_black-box_2017}.

+Other approaches focus on using high entropy as a proxy to detect ransomware encryption activity.
+These approaches use various techniques, including $\chi^2$-test~\cite{lipmaa_data_2017} and the Kullback-Liebler divergence~\cite{foresti_efficient_2016}.
+However, when used in isolation, entropy is a weak distinguisher of ransomware activity and can be easily evaded~\cite{de_gaspari_reliable_2022}.